yunyunfunnydays/hookloop-client/README.md

 - User Profile : Manage your personal user name and profile shot, overview all projects and team members you initiate.

----
 ## Prerequisites
 - Node.js
 - Yarn

 ## Installation
 1. Clone this repository to your local machine.
-2. Run `yarn` in the project directory to install all required dependencies.
+2. Run `yarn install` in the project directory to install all required dependencies.
 3. Create a `.env` file at the root directory of the project and add the necessary environment variables.
 See the `.env.example` file for reference.
 4. Run `yarn start` or `yarn dev` to start the application.